Documentary Film Photography with a Slow and Intentional Approach

 Genuine relationship with my couples is the goal.
 Cultivating an immersive environment where moments unfold naturally, allows me to capture them as they happen.
 To do this, I intentionally fade into the day, becoming an observer and friend.
 Building trust with my clients is my top priority, and I want them to feel seen and understood.
-We can giggle like friends or shed some tears.
 You lead, I listen.
 My approach is slow, couple focused, and intentional.
-I’m for the folks who want presence, more than the photos.
+Iโm for the folks who want presence, more than the photos.

 Discover heart-led storytelling with my approach and experience your love documented truthfully.

 I believe ALL love is welcome here.
-You and your loved ones will find a safe place to land.
+You and your favorite people will find a safe place to land.

 I am honored to work with all people regardless of gender, sexual orientation/identity, race, ethnicity, religious affiliation, disability, or economic background.